-Davidson encourages parents to visit the school, but with prior notice, preferably with 24 hours' notice.
-"Drop - in" visits are not appropriate for safety reasons.
+Davidson encourages parents to visit the school, but with prior notice.
+"Drop - in" visits are not appropriate.
 Anyone visiting a classroom or a teacher (by appointment) must report to the front office to obtain a visitor's pass.
 Please do not go directly to a teacher's room.
 Remember that teachers cannot conference in front of other students.
 Please call the assistant principal's office to make appointments for parent conferences.